JakeD-5Q/Sentinel-Onboarding/README.md

   - [ ] SecurityRecommendation.Read.All
   - [ ] Vulnerability.Read.All
 - Crate an app secret, record it immediately
-- record the object Id and tenant Id
+- record the object Id and tenant Id (Overview blade)
 - Grab workspace Id and the primary key from the Log Analytics workspace blade

-Then deploy
+Then deploy, using the information gathered above for the parameters.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FM365-Security-Posture%2Fazuredeploy.json)

-Detailed directions can be found at the link above.